-- The cover letter allows you to expand and elaborate on information contained in your resume. - It allows you to show your passion for the position, highlight your knowledge of the company, and make connections between the position and your relevant qualifications. - An effective cover letter is specifically tailored for the position to which you are applying.
+- The cover letter allows you to expand and elaborate on information contained in your resume. - It allows you to show why you're drawn to the position, highlight your knowledge of the company, and make connections between the position and your relevant qualifications. - An effective cover letter is specifically tailored for the position to which you are applying.